An athlete’s account – how reflecting on and reframing poor results lets you reapply yourself to the goal

 “Finishing 4th can certainly provide enormous motivation to never want to feel that way again!”

 “Once the initial disappointment wears off, which it will in time, I started to rethink how we could make the tiny improvements needed to be faster and achieve a better outcome.
 For me – given my profile of having a high level of D, you may already have realized this because I’ve spoken mainly about wanting a better result – what I also learnt as time went on, was how I really did enjoy rowing with my crew.
 I enjoyed the guys in the boat, and I loved being coached by my coach Tim.
-I loved being around people who were “trying hard” every day.
+I loved being around people who were ‘trying hard’ every day.
 It was inspiring.
 I wanted to be in this environment, so as much as I wanted to win medals, the reality was that I also would have kept rowing (and I did) even when the results were not quite so good.
 Having a balanced approach to winning and not winning is critical.
 There is so much more to the experience.
 That feeling was also a touchstone for me when I was looking for fulfilling career options.”

 “Reflection is important, and sometimes it’s only when you don’t get a ‘result’ that you realize all the other great aspects to sport.
 Some people only experience winning and although I had some great results, none of my major results were ‘golden’… there are no Olympic Gold Medals in my cabinet… but the reality is, that is the case for most athletes who go to the Olympics.
-So, reflecting on what is important to you in your sport is something to do when the dust settles and it’s crucial to re-find your ‘Big Reason Why’.”
+So, reflecting on what is important to you in your sport is something to do when the dust settles and it’s crucial to re-find your ‘big reason why’.”

-Importantly, he says, “the most difficult part of my career was in 1995 at the World Championships, where we were ranked #2 in the World, had the fastest time in the world that year and ended the World Championships ranked 8th, barely qualifying for the Olympics the following year.”
+Importantly, he says, “The most difficult part of my career was in 1995 at the World Championships, where we were ranked #2 in the World, had the fastest time in the world that year and ended the World Championships ranked 8th, barely qualifying for the Olympics the following year.”

-Hanson adds, “that result was extremely difficult to take.
+Hanson adds, “That result was extremely difficult to take.
 Every regatta event we entered that year we either won or came 2nd.
 We massively underperformed and the lessons I learnt about team harmony, respect and team culture, shaped a medal winning performance in the 1996 Olympics with a new coach and one crew member change.
 Again, I eventually reflected and reframed a poor outcome, isolating the processes and elements that we did poorly in our preparation to ensure these never happened again.
 And they did not ever happen again.”

 “So, making mistakes is human and to learn from them is human too, but so often people repeat errors.
 Most times this is due to a lack of personal and team reflection.
 As a result of not reflecting and committing to make changes, poor results will happen again.”

-Hanson concludes, “so, my recommendation to you is to turn your losses into learnings.
+“So, my recommendation to you is to turn your losses into learnings.
 Your disappointments into reflections and reflections into changes, then put your changes into future great outcomes.”

 Where to from here…

 At Athlete Assessments, we’re experts in the people side of sport.
-We know sport and live high performance every day.
+We know sport and live high-performance every day.
 Our reputation and proven success at the elite level speaks for itself.
 The results that our National, Olympic, Professional and Collegiate team clients achieve directly reflects their focus on getting the people side right.
 Contact us today.